i’LL See You in Court

 Posted in: Apple, News

-Tags: amazon, Apple, Denise Cote, Department of Justice, E-Books, hachette, HarperCollings, Kindle, lawsuit, macmillan, Monopoly, Penguin Publishing, Simon & Schuster
+Tags: Apple, Denise Cote, Department of Justice, E-Books, hachette, HarperCollings, Kindle, lawsuit, macmillan, Monopoly, Penguin Publishing, Simon & Schuster

 Will Amazon Singles survive the deluge of crap it’s sure to elicit?

 Yesterday Amazon announced a new category of products for its Kindle store.
 Dubbed Amazon Singles, the new category is aimed at getting consumers to pay for written works that fall somewhere between 10,000 and 30,000 words, or 30 to 90 pages.

 There are a few problems with this strategy.
 First, there’s no market for that kind of content.
 That sounds like a good thing, but in my mind there is no market for a reason.
 Works of that length tend to be either too much or too little, rarely just right.
 More importantly, though, is that they aren’t published anywhere else.
 Though Amazon wants you to believe that great ideas will surface as a part of the Singles program, the reality is that the fairly small Kindle-using population will have access to these things and only a percentage of those users will actually read what’s inside.

 More likely is that Amazon will see a surge of submissions to its digital publications service, submissions that are, as we should expect, too much or too little on a given subject.
 Plenty of would-be authors have a 60 to 90-page project attracting silverfish on a floor somewhere, but how many of them would we actually want to read through?